guerrinharj/gpgc-api/README.md

 ## DB reminders

 - If you're having trouble when opening on a DB management system (like Beekeeper, DBeaver, PG Admin, etc.), don't forget that you need to run the container and use `localhost` as your host.
-- If any role issues appear Don't be afraid to `pkill postgres` and `brew services stop postgresql`.
+- If any role issues appear Don't be afraid to `pkill postgres` and `brew services stop postgresql` (If you're running in homebrew).
 - If you are having trouble with users accessing the DB, rebuild the container.